miwipe/ngsLCA/README.md

 gunzip nucl_gb.accession2taxid.gz;
 ```

-## Running the ngsLCA main program
+## Running ngsLCA main program
-The ngsLCA main program takes into account a chosen similarity interval between each read and its reference in the generated bam/sam file.
+The ngsLCA main program considers a chosen similarity interval between each read and its reference in the generated bam/sam file.
 It has been tested downloading the nt, refseq as well as individual genomes and fasta sequences.
-The similarity can be set as either an edit distance [-editdist[min/max]] eg. number of mismatches between the read and each alignment to a reference genomes or as a similarity distance [-simscore[low/high]] eg. a percentage of mismatches between the read and each alignment to a reference genome.
+The similarity can be set as an edit distance [-editdist[min/max]], i.e., number of mismatches between the read to reference genome, or as a similarity distance [-simscore[low/high]], i.e., percentage of mismatches between the read to reference genome.
 Edit distance can be a number between 0-10, while the similarity score is a number between 0-1.

-Example for running the ngsLCA main program with 0 edit distances to reference.
+Example for running the ngsLCA main program with 0 edit distances to reference:
 ```
-ngsLCA/ngsLCA -editdistmin 0 -editdistmax 0 -names ncbi_tax_dmp/names.dmp.gz -nodes ncbi_tax_dmp/nodes.dmp.gz -acc2tax ncbi_tax_dmp/nucl_gb.accession2taxid_24april.gz -bam sorted_bam_file.bam -outnames outfile.ed0
+ngsLCA/ngsLCA -editdistmin 0 -editdistmax 0 -names ncbi_tax_dmp/names.dmp.gz -nodes ncbi_tax_dmp/nodes.dmp.gz -acc2tax ncbi_tax_dmp/nucl_gb.accession2taxid.gz -bam file_name.merged.sorted.bam -outnames outfile.ed0
 ```

 Example for running the ngsLCA main program with an interval of edit distances (min 0, max 5) to reference.
-In this case the algorithm will perform an LCA on all alignment of a given read that have between 0 and 5 mismatches.
-NOTE!
+In this case the algorithm will perform an LCA on all alignments of a given read that have between 0 and 5 mismatches.
 It will not discriminate between better or worse alignments within the defined interval.
 ```
-ngsLCA/ngsLCA -editdistmin 0 -editdistmax 5 -names ncbi_tax_dmp/names.dmp -nodes ncbi_tax_dmp/nodes.dmp -acc2tax ncbi_tax_dmp/nucl_gb.accession2taxid -bam sorted_bam_file.bam -outnames outfile
+ngsLCA/ngsLCA -editdistmin 0 -editdistmax 5 -names ncbi_tax_dmp/names.dmp -nodes ncbi_tax_dmp/nodes.dmp -acc2tax ncbi_tax_dmp/nucl_gb.accession2taxid.gz -bam file_name.merged.sorted.bam -outnames outfile
 ```

-If the editditmin is for example set to 2 the algorithm will only parse reads with the best alignment of 2 or more mismatches and not parse reads that have better alignments.
+If the editditmin is set to 2, the algorithm will only parse reads with the best alignment of 2 or more mismatches and not parse reads that have better alignments.
 This allows for a stepwise examination of the taxonomic profiles generated by allowing gradually more mismatches.
 ```
-ngsLCA/ngsLCA -editdistmin 2 -editdistmax 2 -names ncbi_tax_dmp/names.dmp -nodes ncbi_tax_dmp/nodes.dmp -acc2tax ncbi_tax_dmp/nucl_gb.accession2taxid -bam sorted_bam_file.bam -outnames outfile.ed2
+ngsLCA/ngsLCA -editdistmin 2 -names ncbi_tax_dmp/names.dmp -nodes ncbi_tax_dmp/nodes.dmp -acc2tax ncbi_tax_dmp/nucl_gb.accession2taxid.gz -bam file_name.merged.sorted.bam -outnames outfile.ed2
 ```

-The similarity score function works exactly the same way as for the edit distance, with the exception that the similarity to the reference is now calculated as a percentage and hence takes the length of the read into account.
-Example for running the ngsLCA main program with similarity scores (95-100% similarity) [-simscore[low/high]] 0.95-1.0.
+The similarity score function works in the same way as for the edit distance, with the exception that the similarity to the reference is now calculated as a percentage and hence takes the length of the read into account.
+Example for running the ngsLCA main program with similarity scores (95-100% similarity) [-simscore[low/high]] 0.95-1.0:
 ```
-ngsLCA/ngsLCA -simscorelow 0.95 -simscorehigh 1.0 -names ncbi_tax_dmp/names.dmp -nodes ncbi_tax_dmp/nodes.dmp -acc2tax ncbi_tax_dmp/nucl_gb.accession2taxid -bam sorted_bam_file.bam -outnames outfile.ss095to1
+ngsLCA/ngsLCA -simscorelow 0.95 -simscorehigh 1.0 -names ncbi_tax_dmp/names.dmp -nodes ncbi_tax_dmp/nodes.dmp -acc2tax ncbi_tax_dmp/nucl_gb.accession2taxid.gz -bam sorted_bam_file.bam -outnames outfile.ss095to1
 ```

 ## The .lca output file format